nrepl/piggieback/README.md

 (The ugly `ThreadDeath` exception will be eliminated eventually.)

-Piggieback works well with all known ClojureScript REPL environments, including Nashorn, Node, and browser REPLs.
+Piggieback works well with all known ClojureScript REPL environments, including Node and browser REPLs.

-*Support for Rhino was dropped in version 0.3.
-All users of Rhino are advised to switch to using Nashorn instead.*
+*Support for Rhino was dropped in version 0.3., and Nashorn support was dropped from ClojureScript in 1.10.741.*

 ## Design